On "Pax Americana", a speech delivered at Western University, 2 March 2026

 The term “Pax Americana” refers to an American-led peace — the notion of relative global stability maintained by U.S. dominance after World War II, through its military, economic, and cultural power.
 As Canadians, we have been incredible beneficiaries of this.

-Swamped for decades by American media, our sense of what it means to be Canadian or why it might be important has atrophied.
 For all their faults, I suspect most Americans could fill an hour discussing the ways in which being American matters to them, and how it shapes their lives.

 When confronted with one fairly predictable result of that lack of identity - the ease with which we could be erased - it’s only then that people responded with the most knee-jerk sort of patriotism.
-And that’s already fading.
+That’s already fading.
+It’s hard to keep your elbows up for more than a couple of months at a time.

-The first sign I posted from this series was in my back alleyway, which gets next to zero foot traffic.
+The first sign I posted from this series was in my back alleyway in Toronto, which gets next to zero foot traffic.
 I was going to post it somewhere visible, but chickened out at the last minute.
 I was terrified.
 For those of you who aren’t familiar with my work, I am a conceptual artist, but one whose output has always been contextualized by the safety of an art gallery.
-Very few people tend to get upset at conceptual art these days.
-In contrast, making my mark on the landscape of the wider city, no matter how fleeting, felt forbidden.

-But in the way of the lawless, I got bolder.
+In the way of the lawless, I got bolder.
 I started taking my little crew – husband, baby, and dog – to more ambitious spots, posting bolder texts.

 The series caught widespread notice after I posted a sign entitled “The Hot Dog Stand” on the Spadina bridge in downtown Toronto.